dkropotov/cub_dl_fall24/README.md

 Bonus: 10% to the exam grade for the total practical assignments grade >= 70%, 5% for the total practical assignments grade in the range [45, 70)%.
 The bonus is given only if the pure exam grade >= 45%.

+## Exam

 The exam will be online on CLMS platform.
 Exam test variant from previous year: [link](Materials/test_exam.pdf).
 Exam test variant for this year will be uploaded later.

+The exam is scheduled on the 18th of December at 12:30 (2 hours).

 ## Lectures (preliminary plan)